 - Do be honest about your answers.
 "There's definitely a temptation to write down what you think they're looking for, but if you try to pretend you're interested in areas of law you aren't, for example, you'll come pretty unstuck at interview," one pupil told us.
 "If you don't fit into a certain set, accept it and turn your attention to another one."

 - Don't attempt to make your application stand out with jokes or other quirky touches.
 The Bar remains a traditional profession, and frivolity is decidedly unwelcome at the application stage.

 - Do think long and hard about why you're interested in the Bar and how you can relay that reasoning into your application.
 "We want people who want to be barristers first and foremost, and can explain exactly why that is," confirmed a recruiter at a top commercial set.

 Interviews: what to expect

 So you’ve got an interview – first things first, congratulate yourself because that's already an achievement.
-Now turn your attention to focusing on the interview, as it's no easy ride.
+Now turn your attention to preparing for the interview, as it's no easy ride.

 Most sets operate two rounds of interviews/assessments.
 The ins and outs of procedure vary quite a bit by chambers, but fortunately most tell you what to expect on their website.
 Or you can read up on the process in our Chambers Reports.
-The first round is usually a sit-down interview with a few barristers, though these depart from tradition in their brevity: ten to 15 minutes is typical.
+The first round is usually a sit-down interview with a few barristers which is often just ten to 15 minutes long.
 The interview might focus on a topical legal or ethical question (eg, 'Do celebrities automatically forfeit their right to a private life?'), or a discussion of the current issues in your prospective practice area.
 On top of that it'll likely involve a short investigation into you and your application form.

 An increasing number of sets ask candidates specific pre-set questions that probe for certain competencies, analytical ability and advocacy skills.